tamarasaurus/websubhub/README.md

 - [ ] The Subscriber rejects the distribution request if the signature does not validate.
 - [ ] The Subscriber rejects the distribution request when no signature is present if the subscription was made with a secret.
 - [ ] The Hub respects the requested lease duration during a subscription request.
-- [ ] The Hub allows Subscribers to re-request already active subscriptions, extending the lease duration.
+- [x] The Hub allows Subscribers to re-request already active subscriptions, extending the lease duration.
 - [ ] The Hub sends the full contents of the topic URL in the distribution request.
 - [ ] The Hub sends a valid signature for subscriptions that were made with a secret.

 ### Generate

-- subscription `mix phx.gen.schema Subscription subscriptions topic_url:string callback_url:string expired_at:date\`
+- subscription `mix phx.gen.schema Subscription subscriptions topic_url:string callback_url:string expired_at:naive_datetime\`

 ### Run tests